jessieharada6/LeetCode/Dynamic-Programming/1277.Count-Square-Submatrices-with-All-Ones/README.md

 Look at the example below with the code,

-- When i and j is 0:
+- When i and j are 0:
   the result accumulates the initial value, either 1 or 0
-- When i and j is above 0, and the element itself is not 0: the result is accumulated based on the minimum value of its neighbours + the initial value
+- When i and j are above 0, and the element itself is not 0: the result is accumulated based on the minimum value of its neighbours + the initial value

 ```